NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 - Feel free to add more CSS and HTML, as well as tweak the current code.
 - Customize and enhance your page and make it your own as you see fit.

-## Maybe ask AI to help you understand you final project
+## Maybe ask AI to help you understand your final project

 When reviewing this project with an AI assistant, consider asking the following: